Skip to content

 3. Review the suggested merges and tap Merge to confirm

 According to Apple’s support page on merging contacts, this tool combines cards that share the same name or phone number.
-In our experience, most transfers leave under 10 duplicates that need manual attention for slightly different name spellings.
+Some duplicates may still need manual attention when names are spelled differently or phone numbers use different formats.

 #How to Back Up iPhone Contacts to OneDrive